zhifan-gao/HDFP-tensorflow/README.md

 # HDFP
-Holistic and Deep Feature Pyramids for Saliency Detection
+The tensorflow implementation of Holistic and Deep Feature Pyramids for Saliency Detection, BMVC, 2018.

+Requirement:
+Tensorflow-v1.4.0